VibhorChinda/Pokedex/README.md

 # Pokedex App using Jetpack Compose
-A simple pokedex application made using the https://pokeapi.co/ api.
+A simple pokedex application made using the https://pokeapi.co/ api to learn about Jetpack Compose.

 ## How is this built?
 This app is 100% written in Kotlin.
 MVVM architecture is used with Android Architecture Components and Hilt for dependency injection.